oci-hpc/oci-openfoam-workshop/README.md

 </div>

 ### Summary
-Deploy a compute node using either Resource Manager (a stack manager on OCI with GUI) or ocihpc (an HPC stack deployment tool for CLI) deployment toolthat is configured for GUI interaction with a motorbike model in 3D virtual space.
+Deploy a stack that hosts a compute node that is configured for GUI interaction with a motorbike model in 3D virtual space.

 Here is what gets installed on the compute node:
 * VNCServer for providing GUI access to the remote machine
-* a copy of a motorbike model that was assembled using OpenGOAM, a computational fluid dynamics software.
+* a copy of a motorbike model that was assembled using OpenFOAM, a computational fluid dynamics software.
 * ParaView for provising GUI access to the motorbike model

+You can deploy this compute node using either Resource Manager, a stack manager that is accessible as a GUI on the OCI portal, or ocihpc, an HPC stack deployment tool for CLI.

 ### Workshop Prerequisites
 - Access to an OCI Tenancy (account)